soulsspeedruns/amardiscord/README.md

 ## Usage

-First, you need to create a SQLite database from the JSON dump:
+First, you need to create a SQLite database from the JSON dump.
+Extract the dump into `./data` and then run:

 ```
 ./amardiscord build